 U.S. federal law (the Shark Finning Prohibition Act of 2000) prohibits shark finning, where the fins are removed, and the carcass is discarded.
 This law prohibits any person under U.S. jurisdiction from engaging in shark finning, possessing onboard or landing shark fins without the corresponding carcass.
 The Shark Conservation Act, signed into law in 2010, requires that all sharks in the United States, with one exception (commercial fisheries for smooth dogfish), be brought to shore with their fins naturally attached.
-Because no successful prosecutions for shark finning violations have occurred for UoA vessels within the previous two years, there is a high degree of certainty that shark finning is not taking place.
-SG100 is met.
+Without fate information for each shark interaction, we cannot state with absolute certainty that shark finning is not taking place.
+SG100 is not met.